Affiliate disclosures aren’t so bad. I mean, they’re mandatory, so you have no choice. But they don’t have to be stuffy, legal, and lame.

 Ok, you’ve made it through an article about a dull subject.
 I hope it wasn’t too painful.

-Or perhaps you skimmed your way down here to get the Cliffnotes.
+Or perhaps you skimmed your way down here to get the Cliff’s Notes.
 Either way, welcome.
 Let’s bullet out the best of the best from this post.

-- If you’re adding affiliate links to your site, you need to add FTC disclosures.
-If you don’t, you risk being fined or kicked off certain affiliate programs.
+- You must add FTC disclosures if you’re adding affiliate links to your site.
+You risk being fined or kicked off specific affiliate marketing programs if you don’t.
 In other words, you’ll lose money.
 And that’s not why we’re in this business.

 - Add affiliate disclosures to your privacy page, about page, footer, before posts, near affiliate links, and outside your website.
-You can use LASSO to make this easier for you.
+Again, you can use Lasso to make this easier for you.

 - Use clear messaging when writing your disclosures.
 Make sure to let people know how the affiliate link works.
 Be honest about how you’re making money with these links.

 - When in doubt, add a disclosure.
 And if you need a quick one, use this: Disclosure: We earn a small commission if you click this link and make a purchase at no additional cost to you.

 I hope this post was helpful.
 There’s a lot of material to cover, but following the FTC guidelines we laid out above will keep you and your website compliant.

 Curious to know more about how Lasso can help grow your online business?
 Give us a try here.

 Our creations in your inbox, weekly.